happycube/cxadc-linux3/README.md

 - Change 10bit to the correct 16bit as thats whats stated in RAW16 under the datasheet and thats what the actual samples are in format wise.
 - Cleaned up and added examples for ajusting module parameters and basic real time readout information.
-- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in repalcement crystal that adds 40mhz abbility at low cost for current market PCIE cards.
+- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in repalcement crystal that adds 40mhz ability at low cost for current market PCIE cards.
 - Added doumentation for sixdb mode selection.